 Each player is required to have their own baseball batting helmet.
 The helmet needs to be a proper baseball helmet (not a helmet repurposed from another sport).
 The use of face masks and jaw guards on protective head gear is not required, but it is recommended for additional safety, especially in our older divisions with live pitching (Pinto National and above).

-Face masks and jaw guards must be factory installed in order to be used in PONY Sanctioned tournaments.
+Face masks and jaw guards should be factory installed.